sisrfeng/coc-wiki/Using-snippets.md

 ```
 to your `init.vim`.

-A snippet session would cancel on following conditation:
+A snippet session would cancel under the following conditions:

 * `InsertEnter` triggered outside snippet.
 * Content change at final placeholder.
 * Content added after snippet.
-* Content change in snippet but not happens to a placeholder.
+* Content changed in a snippet but not happens to a placeholder.

-You can nest snippet in active snippet session, just like VSCode.
+You can nest snippets in an active snippet session, just like VSCode.

 ## Configuring snippet completion

-To navigate forward/backward of snippet placeholder, use `<C-j>` and `<C-k>`.
+To navigate forward/backward of a snippet placeholder, use `<C-j>` and `<C-k>`.
-Vim global variable `g:coc_snippet_next` and `g:coc_snippet_prev` can be used to change the keymapping.
+Vim global variable `g:coc_snippet_next` and `g:coc_snippet_prev` can be used to change the key-mapping.

-If you don't like `~` as snippet indicator of complete item in completion menu, you can change that by use `coc.preferences.snippetIndicator` in your `coc-settings.json`.
+If you don't like `~` as snippet indicator of complete item in completion menu, you can change that by using `coc.preferences.snippetIndicator` in your `coc-settings.json`.

-To make completion works like VSCode, add:
+To make snippet completion work just like VSCode, add:

 ``` vim
 inoremap <expr> <TAB> pumvisible() ? "\<C-y>" : "\<TAB>"